ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 cannot be resolved once you have discussed it with them, I would encourage

 you to contact their registering body for information and support.
-The BACP

 very much 'on your team' and as such NEVER tell you off or be judgemental